osisoft/PI-Interface-AVEVA-Batch-Management/content/introduction/supported-features.md

 ## Equipment arbitration events

-This PI Batch Interface runs against a BES or MES that supports equipment arbitration events.
+[!include[interface](../includes/product-long.md)] runs against WonderWare InBatch, which supports equipment arbitration events.
 These events provide precise time stamps for the start and end times of unit batches.
-Individual installations of BES or MES that support equipment arbitration events may not be configured to provide such events.
-If the BES or MES supports equipment arbitration events but is configured not to provide them, use the following command line parameter: [/noarbitration](xref:BIF_CommandLineParameterReference#noarbitration).
+Individual installations of WonderWare InBatch that support equipment arbitration events may not be configured to provide such events.
+If your implementation of WonderWare InBatch supports equipment arbitration events but is configured not to provide them, use the following command line parameter: [/noarbitration](xref:BIF_CommandLineParameterReference#noarbitration).

 Using `/noarbitration` ensures that the interface: